harryabbott/homelab/docs/1-cluster.md

 ## Ubuntu 22 LTS
 machine hostname 'hp-elite'

+I have my router DHCP set to assign my server to 192.168.1.154.
+You'll wanna do this or ctrl+f and replace with your homelabs local ip (if anywhere).

 This is for when the homelab inevitably breaks, so i can rebuild it to the same (low) standards.